ShaodongWei/ProteoPrep/README.md

 --batch_control.
 Specify the batch column in metadata, in order to remove batch effect using combat.

 Optional parameters.
 --plot.
-Plot the PCA and generate a PDF report.
+Plot the PCA and generate a PDF report (default True).
 --pseudo_count.
 Pseudo count for log transformation.
 --normalize.
 Other than log, you can further normalize with 'quantile' or 'median'.
 --scale.
 Other than log, you can further scale with 'zscore' or 'pareto'.
+--save_intermediate.
+Save intermediate results especially for pimms (default False).
 ```

 # Run the script